-4. Mapping of LPD Control File Lines to IPP Parameters
+4. Mapping of LPD Control File Lines to IPP Operation and Job Template Attributes

-This section describes the mapping from LPD control file lines (called

-'functions') to IPP operation input parameters.
-The mapper receives the control file lines via the LPD receive-control-file sub-command..
+This section describes the mapping from LPD control file lines (called 'functions') to IPP operation attributes and job template attributes.
+The mapper receives the control file lines via the LPD receive-control-file sub-command.
 Each of the LPD functions appear as sub-sections of section 7 of RFC 1179.

-In LPD control file lines, the text operands have a maximum length of 31 or 99 while IPP input parameters have a maximum of 255 characters.
+In LPD control file lines, the text operands have a maximum length of 31 or 99 while IPP operation attribute and job template attribute values have a maximum of 255 or 1023 octets, depending on the attribute syntax.
 Therefore, no data is lost.

-The mapper converts each supported LPD function to its corresponding IPP parameter as defined by tables in the subsections that follow.
+The mapper converts each supported LPD function to its corresponding IPP operation or job template attribute as defined by tables in the subsections that follow.
 These subsections group functions according to whether they are:

-- . required with a job,
+- required with a job,

-- . optional with a job
+- optional with a job

-- . required with each document.
+- required with each document.